-- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 2).
-The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Buffer to public or current use classified land The property is adjacent to land participating in the PBRS program (parcel #282408-9007 to the west).
-The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended. - Significant wildlife or salmonid habitat

-The property contains habitat for numer - The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
-Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
-Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
-Credit for this category is recommended.
+- Forest stewardship land - During the site visit, it was made apparent to PBRS staff that the landowner was not interested in pursuing a forest stewardship plan.
+Credit for this category cannot be recommended. - Significant wildlife or salmonid habitat - Although credit for this category was not requested, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
+During a site visit to the property PBRS staff saw evidence of pileated woodpecker activity on the property.
+Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
+Credit for this category is recommended. - Watershed protection area - Although credit for this category was not requested, the enrolling open space contains 4.02 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+Credit for this category is recommended. - NOTE: It is important to note that enrollment in the PBRS program requires the control and removal of invasive plant species.

-Bonus category

-• Contiguous parcels under separate ownership

-Award of this category requires a PBRS application contain multiple parcels and owners applying and enrolling together.
-This property contains a single parcel and is not enrolling with other parcel owners.
-Credit for this category cannot be recommended.

-NOTE: It is important to note that enrollment in the PBRS program requires the control and removal of invasive plant species.
 This issue is addressed in the Resource Information document (page 3) and below in Recommendation #B7.